Idealistmatthew/idealistmatthew.github.io/_posts/2021-07-13-Oxbridge-Blueprints-Roadmap-to-an-Oxbridge-Offer.md

 The interview sets the direction of your Oxbridge Application, it is in your interest that its pointing in the right direction.
 Oxford typically offers 2 or more interviews.
 Cambridge, on the other hand offers two interviews, from two different colleges, if you interview in the UK, and only 1 interview if you interview overseas.

-### Railroad Switch One: Overseas Interview or Interview in the UK 🇬🇧
+### Railroad Switch One: Overseas Interview or Interview in the UK :gb:

 There are pros and cons for both options if you are in international student.
 Having two interviews allows you an opportunity to **make up** for any **blunders** you make in any one of them, just as the saying goes, "Don't put all of your eggs in one basket".
 On non-pandemic years, you are able to **visit the campus** and experience what its like to live there.